Back to All Events

 OPOTA and Ohio Animal Advocates, with support from the Animal Welfare Institute, will host this in-person workshop to explore this critical issue and opportunities to establish and enhance cross-training and cross-reporting processes at the state and local level.
 This workshop will explore “the dark side” of the human-animal bond and its implications for human and animal services, family welfare agencies, prosecutors, law enforcement, and human and veterinary medicine.
 It will describe strategies, public policy, research, and programs to prevent family violence and to respond to its human and animal victims.

 Topics to be addressed include: Ohio’s cross-reporting law, the inclusion of pets in Ohio protective orders, safe havens for pets of survivors, applicable statutes and statistics, case studies, and how animal abuse is linked with child maltreatment, domestic violence, elder abuse, and community violence.
-There will be case studies which highlight the link between animal and human violence, a discussion of Ohio’s felony strangulation law, and information about utilizing threat assessments for better case resolution and officer safety.
+There will be case studies which highlight the link between animal and human violence, a discussion of Ohio’s felony strangulation law, and information about utilizing threat assessments for better case resolution and responder’s safety.

 For more information contact: